msilb/quantcloud-web/README.md

 ## Overview

 This is an experimental HTML5 front-end for a yield curve calculation engine QuantCloud.
-It is showcasing use of the following front-end technologies:
+It is showcasing use of the following client-side technologies:

 * WebSocket JS (https://www.websocket.org) for communication with the back-end.
 * gridster.js (http://gridster.net) for laying out portlets.